aledecicco/aledecicco/README.md

 I also build software for fun:
 - [**Dragit**](https://github.com/aledecicco/dragit) - a cross-platform drag-and-drop Git client that makes the everyday workflow much more fluid, using Tauri, Rust and React.
-- [**English Programming Language**](https://github.com/aledecicco/english-programming-language) - a language where valid programs are parseable English sentences, with an interpreter built in Haskell.
+- [**English Programming Language**](https://github.com/aledecicco/english-programming-language) - a programming language where valid programs are parseable English sentences, with an interpreter written in Haskell.
+Built a two-stage parser that resolves the inherent ambiguity of natural language through strong-typing analysis.

-**Main stack:** React · TypeScript · Rust
+**Main stack:** React, TypeScript, Rust

 Based in Argentina, open to remote roles or relocation to France (EU Citizen).
 [LinkedIn](https://www.linkedin.com/in/alejandro-de-cicco/)